- Home

 - is louder than permitted in the ordinance.

-Noise will become a "Noise Disturbance" in violation of the Code if a person makes, causes to be made or allows any noise
+Noise will become a "Noise Disturbance" in violation of the Code if a person makes, causes to be made or allows any noise:

-a. located on the receiving property (at the curb line or boundary line of the receiving property), orb. located on the boundary line closest to the source of the sound, orc. located at fifty (50) feet, or more, from where the source of the sound is generated, if in a space accessible to the public or a public right-of-way; or
+- located at fifty (50) feet, or more, from where the source of the sound is generated, if in a space accessible to the public or a public right-of-way; or

-(3) which exceeds the maximum permissible sound levels identified in the ordinance
+3. which exceeds the maximum permissible sound levels identified in the ordinance.

 The noise disturbance standards will adjust according to a number of factors, the primary of which will be residential vs. commercial districts, day of week and time of day.
 Example: Some music and loud talking from a backyard party next door on a Saturday afternoon at 4 p.m. may be reasonable or normal, but the same level of noise/music would likely not be reasonable at 1 a.m. on a Sunday.